By Marika Sboros

 “This is a growing, topical and fascinating area of medicine,” she says.
 “And if you are in medicine and not grappling with ethics regularly, you should be.”

 Course lecturers include Czech medical lawyer Jan Vyjidak.
-He looks at ethical and legal challenges facing doctors using new treatments that are not yet endorsed by clinical guidelines.
+Among others, he looks at ethical and legal challenges facing doctors using new treatments not yet endorsed by clinical guidelines.

 Pretoria Advocate Joan Adams (SC) covers modern aspects of practice in the digital age.
 These include the safe and ethical use of social media in medical practice and information around a virtual practice.